List of Star Fox characters: Andross

+Andross appears in several different forms throughout the Star Fox series.
+In the first game, he takes the form of a large metallic head.
+Starting with Star Fox 64, he has a giant ape-like head.
+In Star Fox 2, he looks more disheveled and has a cybernetic implant over the left side of his head.

+Andross appears throughout the Super Smash Bros. series as a collectible trophy and also as an Assist Trophy character.

 Andross was voiced by Rick May in the English version of Star Fox 64.
-He was also voiced by Daisuke Gōri in the Japanese version of Star Fox 64 and by Tsuguo Mogami in Star Fox 64 3D and Star Fox Zero.
+He was voiced by Daisuke Gōri in the Japanese version of Star Fox 64 and by Tsuguo Mogami in Star Fox 64 3D and Star Fox Zero.
+Hunter Peterson voices the character in the 2026 remake.

 Captain Shears

 is a dog who appears in the manga Star Fox: Farewell, Beloved Falco, which was released on the official Star Fox Adventures Japanese website.
 Shears conducts his operations in a base on Titania.
-Working as a double agent, he tells the Star Fox team he and his group of scientists are planning to reconstruct Andross's research, claiming there might still be Venom soldiers on the planet.
-Katt Monroe does not trust him and tells Falco of Shears' plan, leading to a dogfight between Fox and Falco.
-While Fox prevails, Falco is unharmed.
+Working as a double agent, he tells the Star Fox team he and his group of scientists are planning to reconstruct Andross's research, claiming there may still be Venom soldiers on the planet.
+Katt Monroe does not trust him and tells Falco of Shears' plan, leading to a dogfight between Fox and Falco that Fox wins.

 The Star Fox team and Katt's gang team up and learn Shears is not planning to reconstruct Andross' research, but to resurrect Andross.
 Fox storms into Shears' base and fights him.
 After losing, Shears attempts to escape, only to be crushed to death under the weight of the newly constructed Andross.

 General Scales

 appears in Star Fox Adventures.
-Scales leads the SharpClaw Tribe, which strives to be the ruling tribe of Sauria.
-After being rejected by the other tribes, General Scales amasses an army of Sharpclaws and breaks four pieces of the planet apart by removing the four SpellStones where his army occupies each chunk.
-Andross gives him power in return for capturing Krystal and the Krazoa Spirits, while keeping himself relatively unknown to Scales at the same time.
+He is leader of the SharpClaw Tribe, which strives to be the ruling tribe of Sauria.
+After being rejected by the other tribes, General Scales amasses an army of Sharpclaws, breaks apart the planet by removing the four SpellStones, and has his army occupy each chunk.
+Andross gives him power in return for capturing Krystal and the Krazoa Spirits, while keeping himself relatively unknown to Scales.
 At the end of the game, Andross stops the fight between Scales and Fox and has him relinquish the last Krazoa spirit to Fox and collapses.
-Before he relinquishes the Krazoa Spirit, General Scales tells Fox that he will regret this.

 General Scales is voiced by John Silke.

 Aparoid Queen

 The is the leader of the Aparoid race and the primary antagonist of Star Fox: Assault.
-From within the Homeworld, the Queen rules over the Aparoids like a queen bee over her hive.
-Beltino Toad determines that if the Queen is infected with a self-destruct program, then the rest of the Aparoids will die along with her.
-She can emulate personalities of people who are infected, or people close to her enemies.
-Star Fox make their way into the Queen's chamber, and infect her with the self-destruct program.
-The rest of the Aparoids are wiped out.
-She seems to take a peaceful approach when directly confronted, as she attempts to convince the Star Fox team to give in.
-She describes the assimilation as "not sacrifice, but evolution".
-She also believes that everything in the universe exists for the Aparoids (or herself).
+From within the Aparoid Homeworld, the Queen rules over the Aparoids like a queen bee over her hive.
+She can emulate the personalities of people who are infected, or people close to her enemies.
+When directly confronted, she attempts to convince the Star Fox team to give in and describes the assimilation as "not sacrifice, but evolution".
+She also believes that everything in the universe exists for the Aparoids or herself.
+The Star Fox team makes its way into the Queen's chamber and infects her with a self-destruct program, killing all the Aparoids.